 Ilyayev has likewise embraced these innovations and taken his use of texture and the painting surface to another level.
 By incorporating large and thick applications of oil paint onto his painting surfaces, he has added a further dimension to his work.
 While still retaining a defined, recognizable subject and employing a careful calibration of color—not unlike the Impressionists and Post-Impressionists—combined with his emphasis on bold and dramatic textural surfaces, Ilyayev has developed a fresh approach.

 Ilyayev’s Subject Matter

 Another question often posed about Ilyayev’s work concerns his use of similar and repeated subjects.
 This is often mistaken for a lack of imagination in an artist’s work, or a desire to remain commercially viable.
 In reality, it is a historically common practice by artists of the highest regard.
 Consider the multiple paintings of haystacks by Monet; the paintings of Mount St. Victoire by Cezanne; Picasso’s innumerable images of the artist and model; and Peter Max’s multiple manifestations of the “Umbrella Man.”

 These artists, in their own individual ways, were pursuing the same goal.
-By limiting their subjects and delving deeper into their structures, they were able to push the boundaries of their visual ideas, techniques and fluency, to extract as much as possible from a limited number of variables, and to “flex” their artistic “muscles.”
-Thus, the subject (which still may retain a poetic content) has become a repository—a receptacle—for the artist’s painterly ideas and mastery over form.
+By limiting their subjects and delving deeper into their structures, they were able to push the boundaries of their visual ideas, techniques, and fluency, to extract as much as possible from a limited number of variables, and to “flex” their artistic “muscles.”
+Thus, the subject (which still may retain poetic content) has become a repository—a receptacle—for the artist’s painterly ideas and mastery over form.